DragoScript/100-DOC-Journal/Days/Day64.md

 ![KotlinProgress100.png](../Attachments-DOC/KotlinProgress100.png)

 #### Thoughts:
-I finished some classes exercises and completed the course.
+I did some classes exercises and completed the course.

 ###### Link(s) to work: